ashutoshbw/any-number-to-words/README.md

 ## Change Log
 #### Version 2.0.1
 * Added documentation.
+* Fixed the bug of not translating fractional part of non en-us locales.

 #### Version 2.0.0
 * Made the package hybrid to support both ES6 modules syntax and CommonJS syntax.